Need to have a CT scan in Perth? Contact the team at Imaging Central to book in your CT scan appointment or book online.

 Patients needing a CT scan in Perth are required to lie on a flat, narrow, bed which moves in and out of a short tube.
 A high-tech computer then analyses the detected X-rays and converts the data to a series of 2D and 3D images for your radiologist to examine.

-How do I prepare for my Perth CT scan at Imaging Central?
+How do I prepare for my CT scan at Imaging Central?

 It is important to remember to bring any previous X-ray, CT or other medical imaging films or reports that you have at home.
 Your radiologist will compare to the previous films in order to make a judgment about the current examination.

-Metal objects such as watches, keys, coins and jewellery can affect the images and will have to be removed.
-You may be provided with a gown to wear instead of your own clothes.
+Metal objects such as watches, keys, coins and jewellery can affect the images and may have to be removed.
+You may also be provided with a gown to wear instead of your own clothes.

-If you are pregnant or think that you may be pregnant, tell your doctor and IC staff, as X-rays can affect an unborn baby.
+If you are pregnant or think that you may be pregnant, tell your doctor and imaging central staff, as X-rays can affect an unborn baby.

-It may be necessary to administer intravenous contrast for your scan and it is important to tell your doctor and IC staff if you have diabetes or kidney problems before your scan, as contrast may further decrease your kidney function.
+It may be necessary to administer a contrast for your CT, either orally, directly through your bloodstream (intravenously) or both.
+It is important to tell your doctor and imaging central staff if you have an allergy to the contrast which is composed of Iodine.

 What happens during my CT scan?

 You will be asked to lie down on the scanner table, which moves slowly into the centre of the scanner machine.
-The CT scanner is more of a doughnut with large hole, rather than a long tunnel (which is how people may describe an MRI machine).
-There is a lot of room inside the gantry.
-It is quite rare for people to feel claustrophobic within our CT scanner.
+The CT scanner is short and wide and it is quite rare for people to feel claustrophobic during a scan.

-Others will leave the room during your scan because CT uses radiation.
-Imaging Central’s CT staff will control the movement of the scanning table from behind a screen, but they will see you and hear you at all times.
+For safety reasons, family members will leave the room during your scan and Imaging Central’s CT staff will control the movement of the scanning table and will see you and hear you at all times.
 You will receive instructions from the CT staff about breathing and positioning for the scan.

-For some scans it will be necessary to inject a special liquid called “contrast media” through your arm vein, to improve visualisation of structures within your body.
-If you are having a contrast injection, you might feel a temporary flush or warm feeling over your body.
-A small percentage of people may also feel temporary nausea and a sensation of passing urine but generally these feelings pass quickly.
+If you are having a contrast injection discussed earlier, you might feel a temporary flush or warm feeling over your body.
+A small percentage of people may also feel temporary nausea and a sensation of urination but these feelings pass quickly.

 How long does a Perth CT scan at Imaging Central take?

-The actual scan may only take a matter of seconds, but more time will be taken to position you and the scanning equipment for picture accuracy and quality, such that the scan make take up to 20 minutes.
-Lying still may be uncomfortable for a long period of time, and you will be able to talk to the Imaging Central’s CT staff at all times.
-The majority of scans will require you to be on the table for between 5 and 10 minutes.
+The actual scan may only take a matter of seconds, but more time will be taken to position you and the scanning equipment for accuracy and quality, such that the scan makes take up to 20 minutes.
+However, the majority of scans will require you to be on the table for between 5 and 10 minutes.

-When the test is over, it may be necessary to wait while the images are reviewed to see if more are needed.
+When the test is over, it may be necessary to wait while the images are reviewed to see if additional images are required.

 What are the risks of a CT scan?